cypher2213/Meduzzen_backend_intern/README.md

 **⚠️Attention about variable ORIGINS⚠️**

 You can provide one, or multiple adresses.
-If you won't provide any there will be used a defaul value - `http://localhost:3000`
+If you won't provide any there will be used a default value - `http://localhost:3000`